 Black rice pudding, as the name implies, is a pudding made with black rice.
-The black rice that is used is black rice from China and other parts of Asia, which is a glutenous, or "sticky" rice.
+The black rice that is used is black rice from China and other parts of Asia, which is a glutinous, or “sticky” rice.
 It is often made with coconut milk, instead of dairy milk, the way rice pudding is usually made in the United States.

 Black sticky, or glutinous rice, grows not only in China, but in Thailand and Vietnam.
 Since it is used in many parts of Asia it goes by many names, including Thai Black Sticky Rice.
 It is also sometimes called purple sticky rice, as the color is actually more a dark purple than black.

 The bran of the rice, which is the fibrous outer covering, but the inner starchy part of the grain, or endosperm, is actually white.
-It is the endosperm which is sticky, but since the rice is not polished and the bran is intact, the rice grains do not stick to one another when cooked.
+It is the endosperm that is sticky, but since the rice is not polished and the bran is intact, the rice grains do not stick to one another when cooked.

 Once cooked, the grains become a deep purple.
 The color, when uncooked, can vary somewhat.
 It could easily be confused with Wild Rice, but it cooks easier and is also not as costly as wild rice, which although related, is not a true rice.